twalthr/incubator-flink/docs/dev/table/streaming/match_recognize.md

 is very important, because it allows sorting events, before fed into pattern state machine.
 Because of that one may be true that the produced output will be correct in regards to order in which those events happened.

-As a consequence one has to provide time indicator as the first argument to `ORDER BY` clause.
+As a consequence one has to provide time attribute with ascending ordering as the first argument to `ORDER BY` clause.

-That means for a table:

-{% highlight text %}
-Ticker
-     |-- symbol: Long
-     |-- price: Long
-     |-- tax: Long
-     |-- rowTime: TimeIndicatorTypeInfo(rowtime)
-{% endhighlight %}

-Definition like:
-{% highlight sql %}
-ORDER BY rowtime, price
-{% endhighlight %}
-Would be a valid one, but
-{% highlight sql %}
-ORDER BY price
-{% endhighlight %}
-would throw exception.
-An exception will be thrown as well if the rowtime order is not the primary one:
-{% highlight sql %}
-ORDER BY price, rowtime
-{% endhighlight %}
-It is also not possible to define descending order for time indicator, but it is allowed for any subsequent secondary sorting, therefore this is a valid expression:
-{% highlight sql %}
-ORDER BY rowtime ASC, price DESC
-{% endhighlight %}
-but this isn’t:
-{% highlight sql %}
-ORDER BY rowtime DESC, price DESC
-{% endhighlight %}
+That means for the example `TICKER` table definition like `ORDER BY rowtime ASC, price DESC` is valid, but `ORDER BY price, rowtime` or `ORDER BY rowtime DESC, price ASC` is not.

 Define & Measures
 -----------------